bsidestlv/bsidestlv.com/content/agenda/_index.md

 {{% hero %}}

-We are proud to present the BSidesTLV 2020 schedule!
+We are very proud to present the BSidesTLV 2020 schedule!

 {{% /hero %}}